WebRTC Leaks: What Are They and How Can I Prevent Them?

 • Criminals may find your device’s location.
 This is especially problematic if you broadcast what city you’re in on social media sites like Instagram or Facebook.
 A criminal can use your IP address to locate your device and trespass onto your property or otherwise harm you.

 • Hackers may impersonate you and conduct fraudulent activity on your behalf.
-Your IP address can be used as a starting point for hackers to uncover more of your personal information.
+Your IP address can be a starting point for hackers to uncover more of your personal information.
 Once they’re armed with login information or specific details about your online activity, purchase habits, or services you subscribe to, they can use it to commit fraud and identity theft.

 What are IPv4 and IPv6 addresses?

-• IPv6: The most recent version of IP, IPv6 was created in 1994 and is still being enabled to fix issues with the original IPv4 version.
+• IPv6: The most recent version of IP, IPv6, was created in 1994 and is still being enabled to fix issues with the original IPv4 version.
 IPv6, sometimes called IPng, can store about 340 undecillion addresses (340 plus 36 zeroes).

 What is WebRTC?